-At Women's W40, W60, W80 and W100 the Tournament must provide transportation for the benefit of the entered players between the nearest airport and/or railway station and the Tournament site/official hotel.
+At W50, W75 and W100 the Tournament must provide transportation for the benefit of the entered players between the nearest airport as indicated on the Fact Sheet and the Tournament site/official hotel (nearest railway may be acceptable if better for players and approved by the ITF).
+A contribution to costs can be requested from the player by tournaments.
 If a player is 17 of age or younger, the tournament must provide a chaperone (parent, coach, etc.) to be transported from the airport/railway to the Tournament site/hotel.

-55. Laundry
+54. Laundry